MiniXC/lco/README.md

 ## But why?

-This is mostly useful for research code, MVPs or Prototypes, where on doesn't want to pass configuration variables from object to object or across scopes.
+This is mostly useful for research code, MVPs or Prototypes, where one doesn't want to pass configuration variables from object to object or across scopes.
 I wouldn't recommend this for production code as you're essentially using global variables.

 ## What filetypes are supported?